cloudera/terraform-provider-cdp/README.md

 where VERSION should be replaced with something like `0.0.3` and ARCH should be replaced with something like `darwin_amd64` or `linux_amd64`

-### Terraform-0.12
-The plugin binary must be placed in ~/.terraform.d/plugins/terraform-provider-cdp.

-If downloading the binary from a github release, make sure to select the platform appropriate binary and to rename it to terraform-provider-cdp when placing it in ~/.terraform.d/plugins/terraform-provider-cdp.

-Any time the plugin binary is changed, you will need to re-run `terraform init`.

 ## Filing Bugs